openworm/openworm_docs/Projects/modelval.rst

 knowledge of the electrophysiology of *C. elegans* muscle cells and neurons.
 Check out the code on the GitHub repository.

+For more details on movement validation, check out the :ref:`movement validation project page <movement-validation>`.

 Previous accomplishments
 ------------------------